MonitorQA/ExternalApiDocs/_posts/2020-12-18-get-schedule.md

 layout: null
 ---

-Retrieve detailed information about a specific schedule, including its configuration, repeat patterns, and assigned objects. **`auditObjectGroups`** in the JSON response lists **company structure units** (legacy property name) attached to the schedule; each unit expands to **audit objects linked to that unit** for schedule scope.
+Retrieve detailed information about a specific schedule, including its configuration, repeat patterns, and assigned objects. **`auditObjectUnits`** lists **company structure units** attached to the schedule; each unit corresponds to **audit objects linked to that unit** included in the schedule scope.

 ### Request Headers